fkunneman/naacl-handbook/README.md

   `content/workshops/papers.bib`.
 This is included in the main `handbook.tex` so that you can cite the workshop chairs and title automatically.

+  You currently have to do this manually, but this could be created automatically from the "meta" file in each proceedings subdirectory (grep ^chairs from each of those files).

 - Next, fill in the tutorials manually, editing `content/tutorials/tutorials-001.tex` and so on.
 Also edit the tutorial overview page in `content/tutorials/tutorials-overview.tex`.